SpikePingpong: Spike Vision-based Fast-Slow Pingpong Robot System: Method

+System 1 serves as the foundation of our Fast-Slow system architecture, providing rapid response capabilities for high-speed ball tracking through two core components: real-time ball detection and physics-based trajectory prediction.
+The detection module extracts ball positions from RGB-D camera streams, while the prediction module utilizes classical physics models to estimate future ball trajectories and determine optimal hittable positions.
+Additionally, System 1 provides essential contextual information to System 2, including ball state estimates and predicted hittable position that inform the learning-based decision-making process.

-\paragraph{Ball Detection.} In high-speed robotic table tennis, we employ YOLOv4-tiny~\citep{Bubbliiiing_YOLOv4Tiny_PyTorch} for its computational efficiency, achieving detection frequencies up to 150 Hz.
-Our two-phase training strategy involves initial training on public datasets (Roboflow~\citep{alexandrova2015roboflow}, TT2~\citep{tt2-cyt9i_dataset}, and Ping Pong Detection~\citep{ping-pong-detection-0guzq_dataset}), followed by targeted fine-tuning on difficult samples with higher weights.
-Using an Intel RealSense D455 RGB-D camera, our system achieves over 99.8\% detection accuracy, transforming 2D detections into 3D world coordinates for precise trajectory estimation and timely ball interaction.
+\paragraph{Ball Detection.} We employ YOLOv4-tiny~\citep{Bubbliiiing_YOLOv4Tiny_PyTorch} for its computational efficiency, achieving detection frequencies up to 150 Hz.
+Our training methodology adopts a two-phase approach: initial pre-training on public datasets (Roboflow~\citep{alexandrova2015roboflow}, TT2~\citep{tt2-cyt9i_dataset}, and Ping Pong Detection~\citep{ping-pong-detection-0guzq_dataset}), followed by domain-specific fine-tuning.
+Following object detection, we perform coordinate transformation from image space to world coordinates using calibrated camera parameters, enabling accurate 3D ball position acquisition for subsequent motion planning.

-\paragraph{Ball Trajectory Prediction.} Table tennis balls can reach velocities of 2-30m/s after being struck, requiring robotic systems to accurately predict their trajectories for successful interception.
-We propose a physics-based approach that enables our robotic arm to anticipate the ball's path and position itself optimally for interception.
-Our prediction model first employs Exponential Moving Average filtering to obtain reliable estimates of the ball's current position $(x, y, z)$ and velocity $(v_x, v_y, v_z)$ in the world coordinate system.
+\textbf{Physics-Based Trajectory Prediction.} Our physics-based approach represents another key component of System 1, enabling the system to anticipate the ball's path and determine optimal hittable positions.
+The prediction model employs Exponential Moving Average filtering to obtain reliable estimates of the ball's current position $(x, y, z)$ and velocity $(v_x, v_y, v_z)$.
 These filtered state estimates serve as input to our physics model, which outputs the predicted hittable position $(x_{\text{hit}}, y_{\text{hit}}, z_{\text{hit}})$ and corresponding velocity $(v_x^{\text{hit}}, v_y^{\text{hit}}, v_z^{\text{hit}})$.
-With gravitational acceleration $g$, we calculate the time $t$ required for the ball to reach the predetermined interception plane at $y_{\text{hit}}$: $t = \frac{y_{\text{hit}} - y}{v_y}$.
-Using this time value, we predict the x-coordinate at interception: $x_{\text{hit}} = x + v_x \cdot t$.
+We calculate the time $t$ required for the ball to reach the predetermined hitting plane at $y_{\text{hit}}$: $t = \frac{y_{\text{hit}} - y}{v_y}$.
+Using this time value, we predict the x-coordinate at the hittable position: $x_{\text{hit}} = x + v_x \cdot t$.
 If $x_{\text{hit}}$ falls outside the robot's operational workspace, the ball is classified as unhittable.
 For the z-coordinate prediction, we consider two scenarios:

 \begin{itemize} \item \textbf{Direct trajectory:} If the ball doesn't contact the table before reaching $y_{\text{hit}}$, we compute $z_{\text{hit}}= z + v_z \cdot t + \frac{1}{2} g t^2$.
 When $z_{\text{hit}} > h_{table}$, no rebound occurs. \item \textbf{Rebound trajectory:} If the ball impacts the table, we calculate the rebound time $t_{\text{rb}}$ by solving: $z + v_z \cdot t_{\text{rb}} + \frac{1}{2} g t_{\text{rb}}^2 = h_{table}$.